Plazmuh/Alkami-Automation/README.md

 - Open solution in VS
 - View --> Test Explorer
-- Run desired Tests
+- Run desired Tests*

+* Test cases are currently set to run in Parallel with multiple browsers, at the same time for efficiency.
+Currently, "FireFox", "Chrome" are both run together.

-Creation Date 09/21/2021
+Creation Date 09/21/2021 --
 Current Test Cases (2)